Call Us Message Us

 You’ll fully immerse in an environment dedicated to your mental health and well-being.
 At residential mental health treatment centers, you’ll have access to different types of therapy and a team of professionals who will assist you in digging into the root causes of your depression and developing skills to cope with it.
 Residential treatment is a good choice if you need round-the-clock, intense support.

 While we do not offer inpatient treatment at The Sylvia Brafman Mental Health Center in South Florida, we do assist with accommodation for those traveling in from out of state.
-Call 877-958-9212 to speak with one of our helpful patient advocates today and schedule your free assessment.
+Call 877-958-9212 to speak with one of our helpful patient advocates today and schedule your free depression testing and assessment.

 >Types of Treatment Programs for Depression